Pontus Lidberg: Choreographer

-In 2016 he was commissioned by Library of Congress to create a new work for the Martha Graham Dance Company, as the centerpiece for a celebration marking the Library’s 90th anniversary as a presenter of the performing arts.
+In 2016 he was commissioned by Library of Congress to create a new work for the Martha Graham Dance Company, as the centerpiece for a celebration marking the Library's 90th anniversary as a presenter of the performing arts.

 Lidberg has been Artist-in-Residence at Harvard, Headlands Center for the Arts, Baryshnikov Arts Center, a choreography fellow at New York City Center, and a fellow at the Center for Ballet and the Arts at New York University.
 He received a 2019 John Simon Guggenheim Fellowship in Choreography.

+He was the artistic director of Danish Dance Theatre between 2018 and 2022.
+His choreography "Roaring Twenties" opened the 2022 Montpellier Danse Festival.

 Filmmaker

 In 2007, Lidberg directed The Rain, a film featuring Alicia Vikander that takes place in a ceaseless rainfall.
 The New York Times wrote: "Memorably The Rain illustrates what filmed dance can say that staged dance cannot".

 His subsequent film Labyrinth Within, featured Lidberg himself, former New York City Ballet principal dancer Wendy Whelan and Giovanni Bucchieri.
 It won the 2012 Jury Prize for Best Picture at the Dance on Camera Festival in New York City.
-During his 2012 tenure as resident artistic director of Morphoses, Lidberg developed the film into an hourlong work of live performance and film titled Within (Labyrinth Within), premiering at the 2012 Jacob’s Pillow Dance Festival.
+During his 2012 tenure as resident artistic director of Morphoses, Lidberg developed the film into an hourlong work of live performance and film titled Within (Labyrinth Within), premiering at the 2012 Jacob's Pillow Dance Festival.

-Filming began in Paris in 2019 on Written on Water, his third film, after a successful Kickstarter fundraising of £30,835.
-Starring Aurélie Dupont, Alexander Jones and Pontus himself, it will be a 75-minute dance film about an artist whose happy and comfortable married life is upended when she unexpectedly falls in love with someone else.
-Written on Water aims to convey the drama of desire and the turmoil of the protagonist’s inner life through dance, evocative cinematography, and music.
+His third film, Written on Water, premiered in 2021 at Le Festival International du Film sur l'Art in Montréal.
+Filming began in Paris in 2019 after a successful Kickstarter fundraising of £30,835.
+Starring Aurélie Dupont, Alexander Jones and Lidberg himself, it is an 81-minute feature film about an artist whose happy and comfortable married life is upended when she unexpectedly falls in love with someone else.
+Written on Water aims to convey the drama of desire and the turmoil of the protagonist's inner life through dance, evocative cinematography, and music.